 Once you’ve created and connected your wallet, click on the Create button on the top right of the screen.

-Then, you will need to choose whether the item you want to create will be one of a kind or part of a series.
+Then, you will need to choose whether the item you want to create will be a 1/1 or open edition.

 Single or Multiple NFT collectible